Skip to main content

 Mode of Study

-The degree programme consists of contact teaching days (2-3 days/month) as well as distance learning and independent work.
+The degree programme consists of contact teaching days (2-4 days/month) as well as distance learning and independent work.
 Various independent and participatory work methods, such as teamwork and web-based learning, are used.
 Every student makes an individual study plan together with the teacher tutor.
 The studies can be completed in 1.5-2 years alongside work.
+The mode of implementation of teaching is multi-modal.

 Development of the Programme